mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 ## Conclusion

 - OPC UA and Ethernet are unrelated, i.e. there is no semantic relationship between both
-- OPC UA Pub/Sub is recognized as an Internet technology, but an Ethernet mapping only makes sense for a VLAN constrained broadcast domain (local network segment)
+- OPC UA Pub/Sub is recognized as an Internet technology, but the Ethernet mapping only makes sense for a VLAN constrained broadcast domain (local network segment)
 - OPC UA PubSub over the TSN is a misleading term because each protocol can be transported over this particular Ethernet dialect
 - Time Sensitive Network doesn’t mean real time – it means no jitter (it improves deterministic communication)
 - The proposed mappings are not compliant with the [IEEE 802][802] specification because the mentioned services are defined in the layer that is located above the Ethernet and applies to Bridged Networks in general

 ## See also

 - [OPC Unified Architecture Specification Part 14: PubSub Release 1.04 February 06, 2018][OPC.UA.PubSub]
-- [802-2014 - IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture][802]
+- [IEEE Standard for Local and Metropolitan Area Networks: Overview and Architecture," in IEEE Std 802-2014, 2014; doi: 10.1109/IEEESTD.2014.6847097][802]
-- [802.1Q-2014 - IEEE Standard for Local and metropolitan area networks--Bridges and Bridged Networks, DOI: 10.1109/IEEESTD.2014.6991462][8021Q]
+- [802.1Q-2018 - IEEE Standard for Local and Metropolitan Area Network--Bridges and Bridged Networks][8021Q]
 - [802.3-2018 - IEEE Standard for Ethernet][8023]
 - [OPC Unified Architecture Part 14: PubSub Main Technology Features][README.PubSubMTF]
 - [IEEE 802.3 ETHERNET WORKING GROUP][Ethernet]